 10 of 10

 Many people try to get rid of the clover in their lawns.
 They consider it a lawn weed.
-Not I. I'm fine with having some clover in my lawn, and I explain why in the article to which I link here (click on the image).
+We're fine with having some clover in our lawn.